KGyST/samuTest/README.md

   - file or DB
   - if file, json/xml/yaml/native pickle encoder/decoder as DI
   - unittest or pytest or something else
-  - client program, like PyCharm or VS Code
+  - client program, like PyCharm or VS Code, or at least test it under VS Code
 - Folder structure *items/errors*
   - Class names in folder names, customizable
   - There should be a `tests` folder.
 If not in the actual folder, one has to handle the paths in order not to have two source files with the same name at different paths.